School shooting video game sale pulled

 "You cannot simply say OK to one and not OK to another."

+President Trump is among those who have previously suggested that violence in video games could encourage real-world attacks.
+But making such a link is controversial and games industry leaders deny there is evidence to support it.

-Even so, the organiser of the Change.org campaign against the game has celebrated the ban.
+Even so, the organiser of the Change.org campaign against Active Shooter has celebrated a ban in this instance on the grounds that school shootings should not be depicted for entertainment.

 "We're all in this together - standing side-by-side with those who have lost family and friends in school shootings," posted Stephanie Robinett.